uv-genai/llm-setonix/vllm-distributed.md

 This allows access to the Ray dashboard through `http://nid002220:8265` where `nid002220` is the head node.

+If you want to get more advanced reporting you might want to install `py-spy` and `memray`, but in any case it is better to integrate with Grafana and Prometheus for an optimal experience.

 ## 3. Run Ray on two nodes.

 Assuming you have allocated two nodes `nid002220` and `nid002222`